 Many small and medium-sized companies lack strong human resources departments to analyze lawsuits.
 Companies that have set up assist mechanisms reporting and rooting out abuse have completed so independently because the law no longer requires it.
 While Hatami is pleased that the authorities have

 mounted binding rules, she is approximately regulatory overreach.
-Having guidelines is great and necessary, but groups in Iran, specifically fledgling ones, take a success each from loss of suitable policies and from hasty laws that cross into too much element and inform executives the way to run their companies,” she said.
-Hatami hopes the ITO suggestions may be progressively delicate thru community remarks.
+Having guidelines is great and necessary, but groups in Iran, specifically fledgling ones, take success each from loss of suitable policies and hasty laws that cross into too many elements and inform executives how to run their companies,” she said.
+Hatami hopes the ITO suggestions may be progressively delicate through community remarks.